There are 21 articles in this category.

 But Tony Blauer explains it’s all about cooperating with your assailant—at first.

 To demonstrate, Blauer, who owns Blauer Tactical Systems and leads the CrossFit Defense courses, plays the victim while CrossFit Media’s Tyson Oldroyd is directly behind him with a fake gun aimed at Blauer’s back.
-At that point, if you… Continue Reading
+At that… Continue Reading